January 12, 2025

 A Major Boost for Brazil’s Renewable Energy Sector

-The Assu Sol PV complex strengthens Brazil’s position as a clean energy leader.
-Rio Grande do Norte already plays a vital role in the country’s renewable energy production.
-This project further cements its status as a key hub for solar power.
+The Assu Sol PV complex strengthens Brazil’s position as a clean energy leader and builds on Rio Grande do Norte’s vital role in the country’s renewable energy production.
+The project further cements the state’s status as a key hub for solar power.

-Engie Brasil’s CEO, Eduardo Sattamini, emphasised the company’s commitment to sustainability.
-He stated that the PV complex aligns with Engie’s renewable energy strategy.
-With over 11 GW of installed capacity, the company continues to expand its clean energy portfolio.
+Engie Brasil’s CEO, Eduardo Sattamini, emphasised the company’s commitment to sustainability, stating that the PV complex aligns with Engie’s renewable energy strategy.
+The company, which already holds over 11 GW of installed capacity, continues to expand its clean energy portfolio.

-Engie Brasil has incorporated advanced photovoltaic technology into the Assu Sol PV complex.
-This ensures high energy efficiency and minimises carbon emissions.
-The project includes 16 solar parks with a total installed capacity of 752 MWac (895 MWp).
-It also has a commercial capacity of 228.7 MW on average.
-All generated energy is allocated to the Free Market.
+To ensure high energy efficiency and minimise carbon emissions, Engie Brasil has incorporated advanced photovoltaic technology into the Assu Sol PV complex.
+The project comprises 16 solar parks with a total installed capacity of 752 MWac (895 MWp) and an average commercial capacity of 228.7 MW.
+All energy generated is allocated to the Free Market.

 Strategic Execution and Economic Impact

-The launch of the Assu Sol PV complex comes at a critical time.
-Brazil continues to invest in solar power to diversify its energy mix.
-The country’s vast solar resources make large-scale PV projects attractive and essential for energy security.
+The launch of the Assu Sol PV complex comes at a critical time, as Brazil continues to invest in solar power to diversify its energy mix.
+The country’s vast solar resources make large-scale PV projects like this one both attractive and essential for national energy security.

-Engie Brasil’s CFO, Eduardo Takamori, highlighted the project’s timely completion.
-The first plant became operational just 18 months after construction began in Q3 2023.
+Engie Brasil’s CFO, Eduardo Takamori, highlighted the project’s timely completion, noting that the first plant became operational just 18 months after construction began in Q3 2023.
 The project has also created jobs in the construction and energy sectors.
-By integrating advanced solar technology, Engie Brasil ensures that Assu Sol maximises energy output while reducing emissions.

 Looking Ahead: Full Operation by 2025

 Engie Brasil expects the full PV complex to be operational by 2025.
-As demand for clean energy increases, large-scale solar projects like Assu Sol play a crucial role in the country’s energy transition.
+With demand for clean energy on the rise, large-scale solar projects like Assu Sol are crucial to the country’s energy transition.

 With approval from Aneel secured, additional sections of the PV complex will come online in the coming months.
-Engie remains focused on expanding its renewable energy footprint in Brazil.
-The success of Assu Sol sets a strong foundation for future investments in solar power.
+Engie remains focused on expanding its renewable energy footprint in Brazil, and the success of Assu Sol provides a strong foundation for future investments in solar power.

 You may also like